astronomer/docs/software/install-airgapped.md

 </TabItem>

 ## Step 1: Choose a base domain

-All Astronomer services will be tied to a base domain of your choice, under which you will need the ability to add and edit DNS records.
+All Astronomer services will be tied to a base domain under which you will need the ability to add and edit DNS records.

-Once created, your Astronomer base domain will be linked to a variety of sub-services that your users will access via the internet to manage, monitor and run Airflow on the platform.
+Once created, your Astronomer base domain will be linked to a variety of sub-services that your users will access via the internet to manage, monitor, and run Airflow on the platform.

 For the base domain `astro.mydomain.com`, for example, here are some corresponding URLs that your users would be able to reach: